 The following is a summary of my scientific experience.
-My CV can be found below.

 I have a multidisciplinary background with a focus on quantitative and computational methodologies for communication and social sciences.
 I have extensive experience in analyzing digital media data using statistical and computational methods.
-I am currently serving as a non-tenure track Assistant Professor of Computational Communication Science and Adjunct Professor of Advanced Data Analysis at the University of Vienna.
-Additionally, I am habilitated to hold the position of Associate Professor of Social Science Methods in the Italian academic system.

-After graduating from a high school that emphasized strong foundations in math and science, I enrolled in a multidisciplinary social science degree program where I studied a range of subjects including quantitative and qualitative research, sociology, psychology, philosophy, and epistemology.
+After graduating from a high school that emphasized solid foundations in math and science, I enrolled in a multidisciplinary social science degree program where I studied a range of subjects including quantitative and qualitative research, sociology, psychology, philosophy, and epistemology.
 I was then admitted to the PhD program in Sociology and Social Research as the top candidate.
 During my PhD program, I further developed my skills in quantitative and qualitative social science methodologies, as well as my proficiency in using R for computational and digital media analysis.

 Over the years I have developed an international network and collaborated with several scholars.
 This is what has been written by some of them in their reference letters or evaluations:

 He masters a wide range of data analysis techniques, from classic statistical analysis to more sophisticated and innovative computational methods, which allowed him to make always significant contributions to our research, providing thoughtful and inspiring insights on pressing social and political issues through the savvy use of digital data.From a reference letter

 The applicant developed a strong profile at the intersection of internet research, computational social science, and political communication.
 NR has a strong methodological orientation and is excellently versed in computational methods, but also qualitative and ethnographic approaches.Expert who evaluated my application for a Tenure Track Position